 Some changes to the monitoring efforts based on experience from the first study period should help meet study objectives.
-Much of the PIT tag sensing effort in this cycle was focused in the backwaters, with some deployments in the river channel (mostly later in the season).
-Regardless of the results from subadult acoustic telemetry, deploying more sensing units in the river channel, and further downstream on a routine basis, may provide better insight into the number of fishes dispersing from the backwaters.
+Much of the PIT tag sensing effort in this cycle was focused in the backwaters with some deployments in the river channel (mostly later in the season).
+Regardless of results from subadult acoustic telemetry, deploying more sensing units in the river channel, and further downstream on a routine basis may provide better insight into the number of fish dispersing from the backwaters.

 Installing PIT tag sensing units inside or around the culverts will provide data on fish dispersal through them.
-The initial focus should be on the A10 backwaters because that is where most fishes have been contacted.
-Installing a PIT tag sensing unit in the culvert between A10 upper and A10 lower would provide data on movement of fishes between these two backwaters.
-A unit in the culvert from A10 upper to the river would capture dispersal of fishes out of A10 upper to the main channel.
+Initial focus should be on the A10 backwaters because that is where most fish have been contacted.
+Installing a PIT tag sensing unit in the culvert between A10 upper and A10 lower would provide data on movement of fish between these two backwaters.
+A unit in the culvert from A10 upper to the river would capture dispersal of fish out of A10 upper to the main channel.

-Continued releases of razorback suckers and bonytail among the five main release backwaters (A7 upper, A10 upper, A10 lower, C7[McIntyre Park], and C10 [Ehler's]) will provide more information on native fish habitat use and survival.
-Stocking fishes as far upstream as possible within the backwater may slow dispersal out of the backwaters and provide more data on fish activity for identifying important backwater habitat within and outside of the backwaters.
+Continued releases of bonytail and razorback sucker among the five main release backwaters (A7 upper, A10 upper, A10 lower, C7, and C10) will provide more information on native fish habitat use and survival.
+Stocking fish as far upstream as possible within the backwater may slow dispersal out of the backwaters and provide more data on fish activity for identifying important backwater habitat within and outside of the backwaters.

-Surgeries on adult razorback suckers occurred late in this study period, after spawning had already been observed in A10 upper.
-If adult fishes cannot be collected from the river channel, they should be collected as early as possible from A10 upper or an alternate site.
-While no spawning was observed in the river channel, releasing and tracking telemetry fishes earlier in the season will increase the opportunities to identify spawning grounds in the river if they exist.
-An additional SUR in the river channel on wash fans between C7 (McIntyre Park) and C10 (Ehler's) (potential spawning habitat) could confirm spawning in this section of the river.
+Surgeries on adult razorback sucker occurred late in this study period, after spawning had already been observed in A10 upper backwater.
+If adult fish cannot be collected from the river channel, they should be collected as early as possible from A10 upper or an alternate site.
+While no spawning was observed in the river channel, releasing and tracking telemetry fish earlier in the season will increase the opportunities to identify spawning grounds in the river if they exist.
+An additional SUR in the river channel on wash fans between C7 and C10 backwaters (potential spawning habitat) could confirm spawning in this section of the river.

-Finally, determining boundaries for "seasons" as relevant to the stocking and survival of razorback suckers and bonytail required assessing the impact of various factors that occur seasonally on these fish species.
+Finally, determining boundaries for "seasons" as relevant to the stocking and survival of bonytail and razorback sucker required assessing the impact of various factors that occur seasonally on these fish species.
 Examples of these factors include migratory piscivorous bird activity, water temperature, and piscivorous fish activity.
 Although physical factors (water and air temperature) are seasonal and tend to control the biological factors (migratory birds and fish activity), they also directly impact native fishes.
-Increased water temperatures stress fishes, and the timing or temperature thresholds of these different factors do not occur simultaneously or impact the two species of interest equally.
-Therefore, it may be prudent to track water and air temperatures directly, using the literature or other data sources to determine the timing of biological factors, and using them as covariates in mark-recapture models for estimating survival outcomes of both species.
+Increased water temperature stresses fish, and the timing or temperature thresholds of these different factors do not occur simultaneously or impact the two species of interest equally.
+Therefore, it may be prudent to track water and air temperatures directly, use the literature or other data sources to determine the timing of biological factors, and use them as covariates in mark-recapture models for estimating survival outcomes of both species.